 What are blend and extend contracts?
-And could your business save money by switching?
+Could your business save money by switching?

 Les Roberts, Senior Content Manager at Bionic